Dessie-G/Dessie-G/README.md

 ------------------------

 With a solid foundation in business principles from Mont Rose College of Business and Sciences, I've developed a keen analytical mindset and curiosity for data exploration.
 Following my passion, I am now seeking to transition my career into the data field.
 I completed an intensive data skills bootcamp with JustIT, learning various technical tools, such as Excel, Tableau, and SQL, amongst others.
 I have completed several data analysis and visualisation projects in Excel, Tableau, Power BI, and SQL.
-I am currently looking to become established in a role as an apprentice or junior data analyst, where I can further develop my skills to advance as a data professional.
+I am currently looking to become established in a role as a data analyst, where I can further develop my skills to advance as a data professional.

 *   🌍  I'm based in London
 *   ✉️  You can contact me at [dessie.georgieva@gmail.com](mailto:dessie.georgieva@gmail.com)